EU citizens could be the next victims of Theresa May’s ‘hostile’ immigration policy

 - Jeff J Mitchell / Getty

-- There are growing concerns that some EU citizens could fall victim to a scandal similar to the one which has enveloped the ‘Windrush generation” of Caribbean-born UK citizens.
+- There are growing concerns that some EU citizens could fall victim to a scandal similar to the one which has enveloped the ‘Windrush generation’ of Caribbean-born UK citizens.

 - “It’s likely that we are talking about tens of thousands – possibly hundreds of thousands – of people.
-That’s deportation, job loss, housing loss, and healthcare loss,” said Professor Robert Ford at the University of Manchester.
+That’s deportation, job loss, housing loss, and healthcare loss,” said Manchester University’s Professor Robert Ford.

-- Most of the 3.6 million EU citizens living in the UK expect to be able to register for permanent British citizenship easily after Brexit, but the scale of the Home Office’s task means some are likely to fall through the cracks.
+- Most of the 3.6 million EU citizens living in the UK expect to be able to register for settled status easily after Brexit, but the complexity and scale of the Home Office’s task means some are likely to fall through the cracks.

 - “I’ve received a lot of messages since the Windrush situation started from people that are really worried.
 It raised the level of anxiety among EU citizens by a notch,” said Nicolas Hatton, founder of EU citizens’ rights group the3million.

-LONDON – EU citizens living in the UK could become the next victims of the so-called “hostile environment” immigration policies which have hit the “Windrush generation” of Caribbean-born UK citizens, according to politicians, academics, and campaign groups.
+LONDON – EU citizens living in the UK could become the next victims of the so-called “hostile environment” immigration policies which have hit the ‘Windrush generation; of Caribbean-born UK citizens, according to politicians, academics, and campaign groups.

 “There are large numbers of EU migrants who a few years from now are quite likely to fall into the same trap as the Windrush migrants unless the ‘hostile environment’ policy is changed,” said Robert Ford, a professor of political science at the University of Manchester.